UncleCShark/Cmaketopia/Docs/ProjectOrganization.md

 ```

 How does it work?
 If it's Windows platform and we defined DLL_BUILD symbol, the value of SHARE_EXPORT depends on shared_EXPORTS symbol.
 If shared_EXPORTS is defined SHARED_EXPORT equals __declspec(dllexport).
 If not, SHARED_EXPORT equals __declspec(dllimport).
 Otherwise SHARED_EXPORT is empty.
 This trick allows us to define exports for a linker.
 Then we use SHARED_EXPORT symbol in Calculator.h file.
 Now time for a party.
 We'll be building **64-bit** apps so open a correct compiler environment.
-Let's do it!
-**Building AreaCalculator app (areacalc.exe)**

-Irrespective of used compiler we can describe a process of building AreaCalculator very simple:
+Irrespective of a used compiler we can describe a process of building AreaCalculator very simple:

-- make directory build
+- make directory build if not exists
 - switch to build directory
-- create bin subfolder
+- create bin subfolder if not exists
-- create lib subfolder
+- create lib subfolder if not exists
 - create Calculator object file
 - create static library from Calculator object file and put it in lib folder
-- create AreaCalculation object
+- create AreaCalculation object file
+- link all together to produce areacalc.exe executable and place it in bin folder

+and similar steps to create PerimeterCalculator app:

+- make directory build if not exists
+- switch to build directory
+- create bin subfolder if not exists
+- create lib subfolder if not exists
+- create Calculator object file
+- create dynamic library from Calculator object file and put it in lib folder
+- create PerimeterCalculator object file
-- link all together to produce executable and place it in bin folder
+- link all together to produce perimcalc.exe executable and place it in bin folder

-To compile objects without errors we must inform the compiler in what folder it can find includes files.
-For this we use -I option.

-Comman operation:
+Let's do it!
+First we create build folder structure inside our master folder.

 - mkdir build
 - cd build
 - mkdir bin
 - mkdir lib

+Now we are in build subfolder, so we begin to build our solution.

+**Building AreaCalculator app (areacalc.exe)**
+To compile objects without errors we must inform the compiler in what folder it can find header files.
+For this we use -I option.

 Build with GNU compiler